ai2cm/pace/examples/README.md

 ## Building an environment to run these examples on the GFDL Post Processing and Analysis Cluster (PP/AN)

-Within the `build_scripts` directory, are a couple scripts relevant for setting up an environment to run these notebook examples on the [GFDL Post Processing and Analysis Cluster (PP/AN)](https://www.noaa.gov/organization/information-technology/ppan).
+Within the `build_scripts` directory are a couple scripts relevant for setting up an environment to run these notebook examples on the [GFDL Post Processing and Analysis Cluster (PP/AN)](https://www.noaa.gov/organization/information-technology/ppan).
 To create an environment, log in to either the `jhan` or `jhanbigmem` node on the analysis cluster clone this repository, and then navigate to the `build_scripts` directory:

 ```
 $ ssh analysis